 The Kingston Immigration Partnership (KIP) is a collaborative effort of local residents, leaders, businesses, government offices, and organizations to ensure that Kingston is a welcoming city for newcomers from across the globe.
 Through extensive public consultation with over 75 organizations and 350 community members, KIP has generated innovative and practical actions to achieve this goal.

-KIP is one of 77 Local Immigration Partnerships (LIPs) across the country that receives funding from Immigration, Refugees and Citizenship Canada.
-The three lead partners in Kingston are:
+KIP is one of 77 Local Immigration Partnerships (LIPs) across the country that receives funding from Immigration, Refugees and Citizenship Canada (IRCC).
+The three founding members of KIP are:

 - Kingston Community Health Centres (KCHC)

 - KEYS Employment Services

 - Kingston Economic Development Corporation (KEDCO)